A Better World Through Creativity

 Presented by The Bob Hawke Prime Ministerial Centre and Sanaa Ink.
 This is an Adelaide Fringe Event

-Artwork Hero image top: Mwamba Chikwemba, Zambia, Image above: Thufu Beeto, Kenya
+Artwork Hero image top: Mwamba Chikwemba, Zambia, Image above: Thufu Bebeto, Kenya

 While the views presented by speakers within the Hawke Centre public program are their own and are not necessarily those of either the University of South Australia or The Hawke Centre, they are presented in the interest of open debate and discussion in the community and reflect our themes of: strengthening our democracy - valuing our diversity - and building our future.